I will never be able to write real poetry

 But my computer is different

-So I am resigned to writing in rectangles
+So I am limited to writing in ragged rectangles

-And will leave typographical advances to poets smart enough
+And have to leave typographical advances to poets smart enough

 To understand a screen.